frederick4c/opt-SPTnet/README.md

-`src/sptnet` package with command-line entry points for every workflow stage, a pytest suite, Sphinx documentation, and runtime optimisations (automatic mixed precision, TF32, vectorised preprocessing, and removed per-epoch plotting overhead) that give a measured steady-state training speedup over the original.
+`src/sptnet` package with command-line entry points for every workflow stage, a pytest suite, Sphinx documentation, and runtime optimisations (automatic mixed precision, TF32, vectorised preprocessing, and removed per-epoch plotting overhead) that give an approximately 4.3× steady-state per-epoch training speedup over the original.

+This project is maintained by Frederick Lawrence at the University of Cambridge